 - Chronic hoarseness or slowed speech

-Of course, all of those signs could indicate something else other than a thyroid problem, so doctors don’t often check a patient’s thyroid function as an immediate possibility.
+Of course, all of those signs could indicate something else other than a thyroid condition, so doctors don’t often check a patient’s thyroid function as an immediate possibility.

-Unfortunately, because feeling “blah” is such a vague symptom, it and other signs of a thyroid problem are often dismissed as a “normal” part of aging.
+Unfortunately, because feeling “blah” is such a vague symptom, it and other signs of a thyroid condition are often dismissed as a “normal” part of aging.

 The Thyroid-Iodine Connection